arangodb/docs/3.6/http/transaction-stream-transaction.md

 -----------

-A maximum lifetime and transaction size for stream transactions is enforced on the coordinator to ensure that transactions cannot block the cluster from operating properly:
+A maximum lifetime and transaction size for stream transactions is enforced on the Coordinator to ensure that transactions cannot block the cluster from operating properly:

 - Maximum idle timeout of **10 seconds** between operations